jeremiah-shaulov/indent_and_wrap/README.md

 };
 ```

-Count number of lines in text string, and determine column number of the last character.
+Count number of lines in text string, and determine column number after the last character.

 This function only considers text substring from `from` to `to`.